MHickey2/EssenChelle-Oils/README.md

 <br/>

-### 19. Edit Blog Page     <a name="editblogpage"></a>
+### 22. Edit Blog Page     <a name="editblogpage"></a>
-The Page has a form which allows the superuser to edit an existing blog.
-The link to edit a blog can be found at the bottom of individual blogs in the blog page.
+ The link to edit a blog can be found at the bottom of individual blogs in the blog page and the bottom left side of the page below the blog in the blog detail page.
+The Edit Blog Page has a form which allows the superuser to edit an existing blog.
+A Toast will tell the user that they are editing the blog.
+When the blog is edited, the changes will be updated in the blog on the blog page.

 <br>